Shelter Island (Hong Kong): History

-Nowadays, it was one of the tourist attraction of the Sai Kung District.
-In specific, the island was known for its sea cave, known in Chinese as 幽廊祕洞.
+Nowadays, it is one of the tourist attractions of Sai Kung District.
+Specifically, the island is known for its sea cave, known in Chinese as 幽廊祕洞.
 The surrounding water of the island is a popular diving site.
 Such as the shallow waters in the bay Tai Wong Wan (大王灣), as well as west of Ngau Tau Pai, etc. Commercial divers also catch sea urchin near the island for their own restaurant.

 In 2019, human bones were discovered in Tai Wong Wan.

 Biodiversity

 24 species of vascular plants were discovered on the island.

 Coral also appears in the water surrounding the island.
 However, a survey discovered that the coverage rate was decreasing, from 50.6% to 31.2%, according to the interpretation of Ming Pao in the survey's summary.

 According to another research, Shelter Island has a high number of Drupella rugosa and Cronia margariticola, which preys on coral species Pavona decussata and Platygyra sinensis in the region.
 That research reported that the coverage of hard coral at Shelter Island was 50.2% at that time.

 A marine park that covers Sharp Island, Tai Chau, Shelter Island and surrounding water was proposed by the Country and Marine Parks Board, a consultative body for the government in 2014.
 However, it did not materialize.
 In 2018, World Wide Fund for Nature also proposed to establish the Port Shelter Marine Protected Area, which also included Shelter Island.